hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

-1. **Production - External Services** - This mode stores the majority of the stateful data used by the instance in an external PostgreSQL database and an external S3-compatible endpoint or Azure blob storage.
+1. **Production - External Services** - This mode stores the majority of the stateful data used by the instance in an external PostgreSQL database and

+   ML: S3-compatible endpoint or Azure blob storage. should change to include GCP

+   an external S3-compatible endpoint or Azure blob storage.
 There is still critical data stored on the instance that must be managed with snapshots.
 Be sure to check the [PostgreSQL Requirements](./postgres-requirements.html) for information that needs to be present for Terraform Enterprise to work.
 This option is best for users with expertise managing PostgreSQL or users that have access to managed PostgreSQL offerings like [AWS RDS](https://aws.amazon.com/rds/).

+   ML: Get the updated view on wording here re which use cases MD is good for and which cases we rec not

 1. **Production - Mounted Disk** - This mode stores data in a separate directory on the host, with the intention that the directory is configured to store its data on an external disk, such as EBS, iSCSI,